A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 How the SEP for QSEHRAs and ICHRAs works

-To address this, the new federal regulations provide employees with a special enrollment period in the individual market when they gain access to an ICHRA or QSEHRA.
+To address those enrollment challenges,, the federal regulations finalized in 2019 provide employees with a special enrollment period in the individual market when they gain access to an ICHRA or QSEHRA.
 Here’s how it works:

 • The SEP allows employees to purchase coverage in the exchange or off-exchange.